tngan/g-dino/README.md

 I wish the little dino to get smarter one day.

 **Will the little dino grow up as a dinasour ?**<br/>
-The answer is NO. He finally learns when to duck, jump and walk only.
+The answer is NO. It finally learns when to duck, jump and walk only.

 **How can I train my dino ?**<br/>
 Follow the installation guide, play the game as usual.